sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-11-30-primer-chapter5.md

     * this would be covered in the later chapter for sure
 - once one of the `catch` clauses is executed, the **control flow** continues to execute the statement following the last `catch` clause of the `try` block
 - the search for the handler **reverses** the call chain like **recursion**
-    * if there no handler for current excpetion, then the library function called `terminate` is called
+    * if there no handler for current exception, then the library function called `terminate` is called

 ### Exception Safety
 When an exception is raised, control flow stops executing current statement and jumps to the `catch` clause in order to search for the proper handler